 After dumping the luggage out first task was to ask for Maggi and Tea.
 I actually like Maggi even in the plains but on mountains it just tastes divine.
 As soon as we were able to gulp it all, we ran to the lake.

-After a while, Chhavi took to walking backwards.
+After a while, Chhavi took to walking backwards (first picture).
 I can never be sure what she will do next!
 Sohan ji and I were quite disappointed about the view.
 I was glad to have Chhavi who didn’t give a damn about what we were missing.
 For her whatever was there was enough.
 We had an interesting conversation by the lake.
 A very common talk between me and Chhavi is that she will spot a monkey on the road and say- mamma look monkey.
 I say yes and tell her I have seen a bigger one.
 When she asks where I point to her!
 At Deoriatal she asked if there were crocodiles in the lake.
 I said yes thinking that way she won’t try to go into the lake.
 She told me she had seen a bigger one.
 I was surprised and I asked her where?
 She coolly pointed a finger at me!

 We walked around the lake on the well maintained path.
 We met a lady who was probably a contract employee with the forest department.
 She gave Chhavi wild chestnuts to eat.
 Both of them were breaking them open with stones.
 I was quite afriad that Chhavi would hurt her fingers but to her credit she didn’t.
 We gave the lady a pack of biscuit in return.
 The tea stall owner, Shailendar gave her a cup of tea.
 Talk to anyone in Uttarakhand and they have lost someone or know of someone who has lost someone.
 My heart goes out to the people of the state who were affected in the massive floods.